xivid/qemu-4.1.0/osnet/README.md

                 -vga none\
                 -nographic\
                 -nodefaults\
-                -incoming "exec:cat ${ddir}/state"
+                -incoming "exec:cat ${ddir}/state" \
+                -osnet_seamless_template $id

 ```

-- Step2: Save the Memory Template and VM state, execute the below as script.
-This script can be used for both Seamless(without -osnet_seamless_template) and Chained Templating for Backuptime measurement and Snapshots(Mem Template and VM state)
+- Step2: Save the VM state, execute the below as script.
+This script is same as the previous one.
 - Use df -h to measure the actual memory usage of the memory template

 ```